whimc/Barrelbot/readme.md

 2. Put a yellow shulker box (or other container block) 1 block behind and 1 block below the puzzle
 3. Place a hopper to the left of the shulker box facing it
 4. Place any items you want the puzzle to have in the shulker box
-5. Click Puzzle &gt; Set Puzzle Items
+5. Click Puzzle > Set Puzzle Items

 These items are now bound to a puzzle.
 If a player in survival mode tries to take items out of the boundaries of the puzzle, they will get transported back to the hopper and filtered back into the shulker box.